dcgza3326VictoriaRamos/mon/README.md

 Fixed memory management issue - build 204
 Updated styling and themes - v1.2.3
 Added new feature for better user experience
+Added new feature for better user experience - v1.1.7